lmorabit/LOFAR-VLBI-wiki/README.md

 # LOFAR-VLBI-wiki
-A public wiki space for our collected works
+A public wiki space for the LOFAR Long Baseline Working Group to collect information.